8street/ReversedBedlam/README.md

 # Contributing

 Contributors, welcome.
-Create a fork, then create a branch.
-Modify the source code.
+Create a fork of this repository, then create a branch.
+Modify the source code in your branch.
 Finally, create a pull request to merge with my main branch.
+Patches and improvements are welcome.

 IDA .idb reverse file [here](https://www.dropbox.com/sh/h0yyypzx8gjkn9c/AABBuR-fwNthYnOYPf7VH-Q7a?dl=0).